FlippieCoetser/GitHub.Workflow/README.md

 Used by Developers to implement user stories.

-Before diving into the details or the workflows, let first look at the basic git commands applicable to both workflows.
+Before diving into the details of the workflows, let's first look at the basic git commands applicable to both workflows.

 > Note: We will use an example repository throughout this document.
-This will allow you to follow along and practice the commands
+This will allow you to follow along and practice the commands.

 ## Basic Git Commands

 ### Cloning a Repository

 The first step when working with a GitHub code repository is to create a clone.
-Cloning a repository essentially means you create a copy of what is in GitHub on your local machine.
+Cloning a repository means you make a copy of what is in GitHub on your local machine.

-To create a local clone of a GitHub repository follow these steps:
+To create a local clone of a GitHub repository, follow these steps:

-1. Using your browser navigate to the repository: `https://github.com/{Username}/{RepositoryName}`.
+1. Using your browser, navigate to the repository: `https://github.com/{Username}/{RepositoryName}`.
    Notice the URL pattern: you will need the `username` of the owner of the repository and the `repository name`.

 ![Enterprise Application Hierarchy](/Design%20Assets/GitHub.Repository.png)

-2. Verify that the correct repository is loaded and use the `< > Code` button to copy the repository url
+2. Verify that the correct repository is loaded and use the `< > Code` button to copy the repository URL

 ![Enterprise Application Hierarchy](/Design%20Assets/GitHub.Code.png)